jlguo9/Analyzing-Iowa-Liquor-Sales-Data/RUNNING.md

 ### Running optimization_problem.py

-    $ spark-submit ./src/Q3_Optimization_problem/optimization_problem.py <input_1> <input_2>../../../project_data/testsale ../../../project_data/product
+    $ spark-submit ./src/Q3_Optimization_problem/optimization_problem.py <input_1> <input_2>

-where "input_1" is the path to (normalized) folder which contains sales data(in parquet files) and "input_2" is the path to folder which contains product data
+where "input_1" is the path to (normalized) folder which contains sales data(in parquet files) i.e. "./cleaned_data/sale" and "input_2" is the path to folder which contains product data i.e. "./cleaned_data/product".
+And the output images will be generated in folder "./Q3_Optimization_problem/"